EloySchultz/OvaCADx_SPIE2025/Readme.md

 If you experience dataloader crashes, consider changing `--num_workers 15`.
 (Reduce for less speed but more stability)

-# 5. How to reproduce the results from the SPIE publication?
+# 5. Reproduce results from the SPIE publication
 ## Figure 1.
 Run `/MIL/experiments/experiment_show_tumors/show_tumors.py`